Network/Multi-User

 Testing

-To make it as easy as possible for administrators to validate their filesystem environments, Insight 4 includes a built-in filesystem testing tool.
+To make it as easy as possible for administrators to validate their filesystem environments, Insight includes a built-in filesystem testing tool.
 This tool generates database traffic that is designed to induce and detect corruption as quickly as possible in the absence of proper locking.

-To run the testing tool:
+To run the Database Test Tool:

 1. Install and run the Insight launcher as usual.